kohankhaki/UAMCTS/README.md

 To run the experiments, use the following command:

 ```
-Main.py [-h] --env ENV --scenario SCENARIO --file_name FILE_NAME
+python3 Main.py [-h] --env ENV --scenario SCENARIO --file_name FILE_NAME
                [--selection] [--expansion] [--simulation]
                [--backpropagation] [--num_run NUM_RUN]
                [--num_episode NUM_EPISODE] [--ni NI] [--ns NS] [--ds DS]
                [--c C] [--tau TAU] [--learn_transition] [--use_true_model]
 ```
-- ENV can be "space_invaders", "freeway", "breakout, or "two_way"
+- ENV can be "space_invaders", "freeway", "breakout, or "two_way".
-- SCENARIO can be "online" or "offline"
+- SCENARIO can be "online" or "offline".
 - FILE_NAME is the name of the file of the result of the experiments.
 This file contians a dictionary with keys 'num_steps' and 'rewards'.
 - Use any of the commands --selection, --expansion, --simulation, or --backpropagation to active the the UA corresponding component.
 - NUM_RUN and NUM_EPISODE are the number of runs and episodes.